namib-project/libcoap-rs/libcoap/README.md

 # libcoap-rs

-Raw binding and safe wrapper for the [libcoap CoAP libary](https://github.com/obgm/libcoap).
+Idiomatic wrapper around the [libcoap CoAP libary](https://github.com/obgm/libcoap) for Rust.

 ## License

-Matching the license of the libcoap C library, the libcoap-sys and the libcoap crates are licensed under the 2-Clause/Simplified BSD License ([LICENSE-BSD-2-Clause](LICENSE-BSD-2-CLAUSE) or https://opensource.org/licenses/BSD-2-Clause).
+Matching the license of the libcoap C library, the libcoap crate is licensed under the 2-Clause/Simplified BSD License ([LICENSE-BSD-2-Clause](LICENSE-BSD-2-CLAUSE) or https://opensource.org/licenses/BSD-2-Clause).

 ### Note on Third-Party-Code